The Liverpool City Region Combined Authority covers the local authority areas of Halton, Knowsley, Liverpool, St Helens, Sefton and Wirral.

-The Liverpool City Region Mayor will have the responsibility (decision making and funding control) for a number of priority areas across the Liverpool City Region including transport, employment and skills, business support and other areas.
+The Liverpool City Region Mayor is responsible for the decision making and funding control for a number of priority areas across the Liverpool City Region including transport, employment and skills, business support and other areas.

-The Mayor will also chair the Liverpool City Region Combined Authority, which takes control of the £900m of funding over the next 30 years.
+The Mayor also chairs the Liverpool City Region Combined Authority, which takes control of the £900m of funding over the next 30 years.